Nkandla homestead: Property and upgrades

 The compound is situated on Nxamalala Farm in the rural region of Nkandla, KwaZulu-Natal, where President Jacob Zuma was born and raised.
 The land is owned by the Ingonyama Trust, which, through Zulu King Misuzulu kaZwelithini, administers KwaZulu-Natal's traditional lands on behalf of the state for the benefit of its occupants.
 Zuma's property comprises 3.83 hectares.

 In 2008, according to Zuma, Zuma's family undertook a private construction project, using personal funds, to improve the homestead and build three new houses.
 In May 2009, pursuant to the 2009 general election, Zuma was elected President of South Africa, and – in terms of a Cabinet policy instituted under Zuma's predecessor – a process immediately began to assess and improve security measures at the President's private residences.

 As part of this process, the South African Department of Public Works & Infrastructure (DPWI) built a helipad, underground bunkers, security and their accommodation, a firepool, a chicken-run, and fencing around the entire complex.
 According to the ministerial handbook, the department can spend R100,000 on security improvements at the private houses of public officials.
 Any costs above that must be covered by the official.
 Over R200,000,000 has appeared to be allocated by the department.
 The controversial firepool that was built is described as being part of "questionable security renovations".

+In January 2024, at an address in Barberton, Mpumalanga, ahead of the ANC's birthday celebrations ANC Secretary General Fikile Mbalula admitted that ANC MPs lied "in defence of our president [Zuma], we went to Parliament and opened an ad hoc committee and said a swimming pool is a fire pool.”

 Statements by spokesmen have mentioned an apartheid-era law, the National Key Points Act, as explanation for the spending discrepancy, but that spending should come from a different department.
 The leaked documentation also hints at vastly inflated prices for the work done, much of it not going out to tender, and huge consulting fees.